streetwriters/notesnook/docs/help/contents/recovering-your-account.md

 _Check your spam/junk folder if you haven't received one & [contact us](mailto:support@streetwriters.co) if you still don't find it._
 :::

-8. Click on `Reset your password` button in the email.
+8. Click `Reset your password` button in the email.
 This will take you to the account recovery page.

 <!--Needs Validation?
 I don't think you can request recovery from mobile--->